Cable (character): Cable and Deadpool

 In the Cable and Deadpool series storyline "Enema of State", Deadpool and the mutants Cannonball and Siryn discover several alternate versions of Cable as they traverse several alternate universes, searching for the Cable who was native to their own reality.
 They first encounter an evil incarnation of Cable who has become one of the four Horsemen of Apocalypse, taking the name War.
 Other versions include a guru-type known as "Brother Nathan" living on an Earth where all violence has been abolished, a Phalanx-possessed Cable consumed by the techno-organic virus within his body, and an infant version cared for by Mister Sinister on a quiet Nebraska farm in the "House of M" reality.
 Deadpool eventually realizes the infant is indeed his version of Cable, de-aged.
 Returning the child to their home universe, Deadpool cares for Nathan until an injection of Deadpool's DNA allows him to rapidly grow back into adulthood.

 Earth X

 In the reality of the Earth X series and its sequel comics, the Techno-organic virus has overtaken Cable's body, transforming him into a blob of organic metal.

 Deadpool Pulp

 In the Deadpool Pulp timeline, Cable is a human military officer called General Cable native to the early 20th century.
-Along with his colleagues General Stryfe and J. Edgar Hoover, he hires former CIA man Wade Wilson to get back a stolen nuclear briefcase.
+Along with his colleagues General Stryfe and J. Edgar Hoover, he hires former CIA Agent Wade Wilson to get back a stolen nuclear briefcase.